 Stefie Shock, whose real name is Stéphan Caron, is a Quebecois singer, composer, multi-instrumentalist, producer and DJ.
-He has released six albums since 2000, with the next one expected in 2019.
+He has released eight albums since 2000.
 While he is much celebrated for his talent as a songwriter, he is also an accomplished performer who delivers wildly energetic concerts that are always a great success with audiences.

 In spring 2011, Shock released La mécanique de l’amour, on which he played almost all of the instruments, and produced it in partnership with the ever-reliable Mathieu Dandurand, who had been working with him since the Presque Rien tour.
 On the strength of its first single, “Un jour sur deux,” which was the most-played song on Radio-Canada in 2011 and won a SOCAN award for its worldwide success, the album was once again lauded by critics.